LoyolaChicagoBooks/unoapi/_sources/30-performance/performance.rst.txt

 Performance Essentials
 ========================

-.. todo:: Basically, you can reference the notion of scaling.
-Specifically, in showing the results, vary the problem size, e.g. by 10x or your favorite multiplier but 10x increements usually makes sense.
-And we want a nice plot.

 In this section, we discuss various aspects of performance of data-parallel C++ code, including how we can measure time performance in terms of elapsed "wall clock" time, and how we can achieve and observe a speedup when leveraging data parallelism.

 Measuring time performance